souravsuvarna/Coding-Tasks-/README.md

 Instructions:-
--->You can select upto 2 individuals only to the boat at a time ->Win only if all individuals cross the river
+-->You can select upto 2 individuals only to the boat at a time -->Win only if all individuals cross the river
-->If number of monkeys in the beginning shore is less than tiger in beginning shore then all monkeys in that shore will killed by those tigers and You Loose & game ends
+-->If number of monkeys in the beginning shore is less than tiger in beginning shore then all monkeys in that shore will killed by those tigers and You Loose & game ends